 How to live stream the Rugby World Cup 2019 in the U.S.

-A less comprehensive option will just be subscribing to a streaming service that offers NBC Sports.
+In America, at the very least, you'll want a streaming service with NBC Sports Network, which nets you the finals and bronze game too.
 The top options include PlayStation Vue (our favorite overall), Hulu with Live TV (good for exclusive original shows) and fuboTV (all the sports you can get, minus ESPN).

 True rugby obsessives probably already have the $229 All-Access Premium Rugby Pass.
 That extra $30 gets you season-long access to the 2019-20 Rugby Pass (with a metric ton of other matches, including the Six Nations Championship, EPCR, Premiership Rugby League).